Gardener Soul

 • Bypass Pruners: Perfect for clean cuts on small stems and shoots.
 Ideal for precise pruning without damaging the plant.

-• Loppers: Designed for thicker branches as their long handles can cut trickier growth.
+• Loppers: Designed for thicker branches, as their long handles can cut trickier growth.

 • Pruning Saw: This is an ideal tool to handle mature and woody stems that are too thick for loppers or pruners.